National Resistance Front: Coalescence in Panjshir

 On 6 September 2021, the Taliban claimed victory in controlling the province.
 The NRF, however, denied the Taliban victory, stating they continued to hold positions across the valley.
 Since then, the NRF has not controlled any territory but has continued to carry out hit and run guerrilla attacks.
+Although the NRF claimed over 380 successful operations in 2024, analysts confirm that these remain low-intensity attacks that have not yet achieved the ability to "change the balance of power" nationally.
+The NRF sustains itself primarily through the local purchase of arms, often from corrupt Taliban officials, given the lack of direct foreign military aid.